shishirshetty0710/cordova-plugin-kunder-accountmanager/README.md

 - accountType: the same account type unique identifier set in config.xml file
 - group (Nullable): group identifier.
 Only for iOS shared keychain
 - data: key-value object
+- encryptionKey: the key used to encrypt/decrypt key and value data.

 ## Notes